stefanGT44/Concurrent-Keyword-Counter/README.md

 After finishing a scan cycle the component pauses (duration specified in the config file) before starting the next scan.

 ### Job queue:
-The components directory crawler, CLI and web scanner can currently write to the Job queue.<br>
+Only the components directory crawler, CLI and web scanner can write to the Job queue.<br>
 Jobs are stored as <b>Future</b> objects to enable the Result retriever component to poll for results. <br>
 Only the job dispatcher component can read the queue.